NebiyouTen/ble_app_nordic_thingy_nrf52_dk/README.md

 # Ble App Nordic _thingy Nrf52_dk

-This project is developed on Nordic Thingy 52 and NRF52 dk.
-It allows NRF52 dk to retrive motion data from Nordic Thingy using Bluetooth.
-The NRF52 dk then displays the recived data using an 8x8 Bi-color LED Matrix.
+This project is developed on Nordic Thingy 52 and NRF52 DK.
+It allows NRF52 DK to retrieve motion data from Nordic Thingy using Bluetooth.
+The NRF52 DK then displays the received data using an 8x8 Bi-color LED Matrix.

 - BLE communication between Thingy 52 and NRF52 dk